 "Regardless of how you measure 'best' (elegance, deluxeness, impact, profitability, ROI, meaningfulness, memorability), it's almost never present in the thing that is the most popular."

-Before I went to Taiwan I took a TESOL course not online, but in class which hardly prepared me to teach who I taught.
+Before I went to Taiwan (my first country) I took a TESOL course not online, but in class which hardly prepared me to teach who I taught.

 The best course for me would have...